 There are several options for the millions of U.S. homeowners who owe more on their home than the property is currently worth.
 Here are a few:

 1. FHA Streamline Refinance — If you are upside-down/underwater on your mortgage and currently have an FHA loan, refinancing to a better FHA mortgage through the FHA streamline program is an excellent option.
-The new upgrades to the FHA streamline program are especially beneficial to borrowers who have FHA loans that were funded prior to May 2009.
 Fill in the contact form on this page if you have an FHA loan and would like to learn more about the FHA-to-FHA streamline program.

-3. VA streamline (IRRRL) program — For borrowers who have a VA loan now the VA to VA streamline (also known as the IRRRL program) is a terrific, low cost way to significantly reduce payments and interest rates, even for borrowers who are underwater on their homes.
-In many cases VA to VA loans (IRRRLs) have even lower fees than the FHA streamline program.
-And for veterans with disabled or partially disabled status the fees are even lower.
+3. VA streamline (IRRRL) Program — For borrowers who have a VA loan now, the VA to VA streamline (also known as the IRRRL program) is a terrific, low cost way to significantly reduce payments and interest rates, even for borrowers who are underwater on their homes.
 If you have a VA loan contact us to learn more about the IRRRL program.

 4. Loan Modification Programs — If you are unable to qualify for any other refinance program or if you are delinquent on your mortgage payments and are on the verge of foreclosing your best bet is often to seek a loan modification from your current lender.
 Loan modifications normally reduce mortgage payments by lowering interest rates or extending the loan period.
 Obama’s new “Home Affordable Modification Program” (HAMP) gives lenders incentive to modify troubled loans as well.
 See this page or contact us in the sidebar if you would like to discuss strategies for seeking a loan modification.